cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

 `Please specify the number of bus and number of branch (e.g. 1014 for 10-bus and 14-branch, 2999 for 29-bus and 99-branch): `

 This is to determine which config file to use to initialise the SMR replacement simulation.
-There are two config files avaliable in this project with are accordingly with the number of topologies.
+There are two config files avaliable in this project which are accordingly with the number of topologies.
 You can enter either `1014` to use the 10-bus model or `2999` to use the 29-bus model.
-For reporoduing the results reported in Preprint 312, use `2999`.
+For reproducing  the results reported in Preprint 312, use `2999`.

 After setting up the model type, the terminal will then show up the following message to specify the LCOE of the SMR.